Planning a Domestic Faculty-Led Course

 - Customarily offered in WKU's winter term or summer session.
 However, program activities during either the fall or spring academic terms are possible and would be handled on a case-by-case basis.

-- Courses offered through third-party providers or consortia to which WKU belongs, even if led by WKU faculty, are outside the scope of the Study Away program.
+- Courses offered through third-party providers or consortia to which WKU belongs, even if led by WKU faculty, are outside the scope of domestic faculty-led programs.

-The Study Away Office is here to help make your program work by providing these services:
+We are here to help make your program work by partnering with you on:

 - Program development travel grants